wemakewaves/PyRow/README.md

 FILES
 ------------
-'strokelog.py'
--an example program that records time, distance, strokes per min, pace, and force plot data for each stroke to a csv file
+`strokelog.py` - an example program that records time, distance, strokes per min, pace, and force plot data for each stroke to a csv file

-'statshow.py'
--an example program that displays the current machine, workout, and stroke status
+`statshow.py` - an example program that displays the current machine, workout, and stroke status

-'pyrow.py'
--file to be loaded by user, used to connect to erg and send/receive data
+`pyrow.py` - file to be loaded by user, used to connect to erg and send/receive data

-'csafe_cmd.py'
--converts between csafe commands and byte arrays for pyrow.py, user does not need to load this file directly
+`csafe_cmd.py` - converts between csafe commands and byte arrays for pyrow.py, user does not need to load this file directly

-'csafe_dic.py'
--contains dictionaries of the csafe commands to be used by csafe_cmd.py, user does not need to load this file directly
+`csafe_dic.py` - contains dictionaries of the csafe commands to be used by csafe_cmd.py, user does not need to load this file directly